 Beef: Cattle for beef production in both Canada and the U. S. are given hormones which convert into estrogens, therefore high levels of estrogens have been found in North American beef products.

 If you can, buy organic dairy, especially butter and cheese.
-And, if it is not in your budget, buy one per cent dairy with less fat.
+If it is not in your budget, buy one per cent dairy with less fat.
 Animals store toxins in their fat, and then we eat it.

 Plastics: There are two types of toxins that are used to make plastic; bisphenol-A, and phthalates.
 Bisphenol-A prevents plastic from breaking down in sunlight and is used to make drinking water bottles, plastic baby bottles, plastic food packaging, and some dental composites.